 But as ambitious as the city might seem, Dubai isn’t just the city from the not-too-distant future.
 If you’re hungry for something authentic, head to the cultural heart of Dubai.
 Hop on a traditional boat for a leisurely cruise, haggle for silks and spices at a souk, and take a heritage desert safari.

 So whether you’re a first-time visitor or an old hand looking for new experiences, you’ve come to the right place.
 Believe it or not, Dubai’s traditions aren’t just alive–they’re thriving.
 You just have to know where to look.

-Discover the warm hospitality, rich culinary heritage and proud traditions that make up Dubai’s vibrant culture.
+Discover the warm hospitality, a rich culinary heritage and proud traditions that make up Dubai’s a vibrant culture.

 Local arts and handicrafts are still commonly practiced in Dubai and around the UAE.
 Many examples can be found among the boutique shops around the Al Fahidi Historical Neighborhoods, with modern, artistic iterations often on show at various galleries within Alserkal Avenue.
 Calligraphy: The Arabic alphabet the second most widely used across the globe.
 This decorative way of writing is known as khatt, which derives from the

 ‘Hasan al-diyafa’ (what we know as ‘hospitality’) is an intrinsic part of Bedouin lifestyle that can be traced back to the traditions of life in the desert.
 Many also consider that religious beliefs and honoring one’s guests go hand in hand – and these customs are very much alive in Dubai today.
 We explain the basics.
 Marhaba: The Arabic word for welcome, used when entering someone’s home.